ExchangeUnion/docs/Market Maker Guide.md

 disabled = false
 # CTRL+S, CTRL+X.
 ```
+Re-enter xud-ctl (`bash ~/xud.sh`) and accept the update prompt to add arby.
 You can see completed trades in `xud ctl` with the command `tradehistory` and follow actions taken by arby with `logs arby`.

 # Report Issues